Los Angeles Wildfire Resources

 January 10, 2025

-We extend our heartfelt thanks to the brave LAFD firefighters and the dedicated crews who have traveled from far and wide, selflessly risking their lives to protect our communities.
+Finally, we extend our heartfelt thanks to the brave LAFD firefighters and all the dedicated crews who have traveled from near and far, selflessly risking their lives to protect our communities.

 Coping Resources: